Bonthujayaram/bonthujayaram/README.md

 - 📘 *How to Build a Smart Android App with Kotlin & Firebase* *(Coming soon)*
 - 💬 *Top Tools for Real-Time Dashboard Development*
 - 🧠 *Integrating AI into Your Projects – Starter Guide*
-- 🚀 *Lessons Learned from Building EduAid*
+- 🚀 *Lessons Learned from Building Smart campus assistant*

 ---